CBahtaria/CBahtaria/README.md

-# Charles Bahtaria
+# Charles Bartaria

 Solo engineer building autonomous aerial systems with DAL-A safety discipline.
 Based in Mbabane, Eswatini.
-Audience: defence forces, royals, government.
+Audience: defence forces, enthusiasts, governments and more.

 > The interface IS the model.
 Operator interfaces compress 6 data signals into the
 > space marketing sites use for one headline.